agnash/peoples-pixel/resources/prototyping_partslist.md

-Aaron Nash.
-Copyright (c) 2015.
+Copyright (c) 2015, Aaron Nash.
 This file is licensed under the terms of the "GPL (v2)" license.
 Please see the file LICENSE.md included in this distribution for licensing terms.

 -------------------------------------------------------------------------------------------------------------------